KANAjetzt/blog/posts/flashIT-MFGJ-24-post-mortem/index.md

 Also, playtest feedback:

 - Make level completion more clear.
-  - Maybe by adding a level complete camera transition (could get annoying), or by changing the exit portal colors.
+  - Maybe by adding a level complete camera transition (might get annoying), or by changing the exit portal colors.
 Even toggling the portal based on flash and enemy count would be something.
 - Add a top view or mini-map to give the player a better overview of the level.

-So, lots of stuff that could be done, but I’m currently still working on my previous submitted game, [Circle Pusher](https://kanamedia.itch.io/circle-pusher) and I’m more excited about couch co-op or multiplayer shenanigans than single-player puzzles.
+So, lots of possibilities, but I’m currently still working on my previous submitted game, [Circle Pusher](https://kanamedia.itch.io/circle-pusher) and I’m more excited about couch co-op or multiplayer shenanigans than single-player puzzles.
 Even if the open points sound fun to work on!

 ## That’s It!